 - 2. Rights and Protections for Complainant and Respondent - (a) The complainant and respondent have the right to a process that is fundamentally fair, and free of bias or prejudice. - (b) The complainant and respondent have the right to be treated with respect, dignity, sensitivity and fairness throughout the entire process.
-They are both entitled to seek support from the University and to be informed about the process both before the process is initiated and throughout the process as it unfolds. - (c) Both parties have the right to participate in the process, or to refrain from participation.
-12 The failure to participate will not be used as evidence against either party, but also will not prevent the process from proceeding unless the complainant determines to withdraw the complaint and the University determines to abide by that request. - (d) Both parties may have an advisor, who may be their lawyer, present when being interviewed by the Investigative Team and the Hearing Panel, but the lawyer or other advisor will not be permitted to present statements or seek the production of evidence.
-The advisor will be permitted to pose questions to the other party or any witnesses subject to determinations of relevance and other appropriate issues by the DHO.
-Advisors must be a member of the University community, unless the advisor is serving as legal counsel to one of the parties. - (e) Evidence of prior sexual conduct by the complainant or respondent with other partners will not ordinarily be considered in the process, and any evidence of a prior sexual relationship between the parties will not be determinative of the issue of consent. - (f) If there is credible evidence of a pattern of violations of the Sexual Mis- conduct Policy, evidence that helps to establish such a pattern may be considered by the Hearing Panel. - (g) While the process is underway, appropriate interim measures will be taken to protect the parties.
-If both the complainant and the respondent are faculty members, the Dean(s) of the school(s) to which the faculty members have appointments-or the Dean(s)'designee(s)-would work with the complainant and respondent, ensuring support is provided to both parties, and implementing interim measures to protect the parties, consistent with principles of fairness.
-In the event that the complainant is a staff member or a student, the Dean of the School to which the respondent has an appointment-or the Dean's designee- will work with Human Resources (for staff members) and the Vice Provost for University Life (for students) to implement interim measures.
+They are both entitled to seek support from the University and to be informed about the process both before it is initiated and as it unfolds. - (c) Both parties have the right to participate in the process, or to refrain from participation.
+12 Failure to participate will not be used as evidence against either party, but also will not prevent the process from proceeding unless the complainant withdraws the complaint and the University agrees to abide by that request. - (d) Each party may have an advisor, who may be their lawyer, present when being interviewed by the Investigative Team and the Hearing Panel, but the lawyer or other advisor will not be permitted to present statements or seek the production of evidence.
+The advisor will be permitted to pose questions to the other party or any witnesses interviewed by the Hearing Panel subject to determinations of relevance and other appropriate issues by the DHO. - (e) Evidence of prior sexual conduct by the complainant or respondent with other partners will not ordinarily be considered in the process, and any evidence of a prior sexual relationship between the parties will not be determinative of the issue of consent. - (f) If there is credible evidence of a pattern of violations of the Sexual Misconduct Policy, evidence that helps to establish such a pattern may be considered by the Hearing Panel. - (g) While the process is underway, appropriate interim measures will be taken to protect the parties.
+If both the complainant and the respondent are faculty members, the Dean(s) of the school(s) to which the faculty members have appointments-or the Dean'(s) designee(s)-would work with the complainant and respondent, ensuring support is provided to both parties, and implementing interim measures to protect the parties, consistent with principles of fairness.
+In the event that the complainant is a staff member or a student, the Dean of the school to which the respondent has an appointment-or the Dean's designee-will work with the Division of Human Resources (for staff members) and the Division of University Life (for students) to implement interim measures.